 Here are eight likely reasons for confusion.

 For example, we need more bicycles and can produce more bicycles.
-More bicycles means growth.
+More bicycles equal growth.
 Therefore growth is both good and possible.
 QED.

 However, this confuses aggregate growth with reallocation.
 Aggregate growth refers to growth in everything: bicycles, cars, houses, ships, cell phones, and so on.
-Aggregate growth is growth in scale of the economy, the size of real GDP, which is a value-based index of aggregate production and consequently of the total resource throughput required by that production.
-In the simplest case of aggregate growth everything produced goes up by the same percentage.
-Reallocation, by contrast, means that some things go up while others go down, the freed-up resources from the latter are transferred to the former.
+Aggregate growth is growth in scale of the economy, the size of real GDP, which is a value-based index of aggregate production, and consequently of the total resource throughput required by that production.
+In the simplest case of aggregate growth, everything produced goes up by the same percentage.
+Reallocation, by contrast, means that some things go up while others go down and the freed-up resources from the latter are transferred to the former.
 The fact that reallocation remains possible and desirable does not mean that aggregate growth is possible and desirable.
 The fact that you can reallocate the weight in a boat more efficiently does not mean that there is no Plimsoll Line.
 Too much weight will sink a boat even if it is optimally allocated.
 Efficient reallocation is good; the problem is aggregate growth.

 Reallocation of production away from more resource-intensive goods to less resource-intensive goods (“decoupling”) is possible to some degree and often advocated, but is limited by two basic facts.
 First, the economy grows as an integrated whole, not as a loose aggregate of independently changeable sectors.
-A glance at the input-output table of an economy makes it clear that to increase output of any sector requires an increase in all the inputs to that sector from other sectors, and then increases of the inputs to those inputs, etc. Second, in addition to the input-output or supply interdependence of sectors there are demand constraints—people are just not interested in information services unless they first have enough food and shelter.
+A glance at the input-output table of an economy makes it clear that to increase the output of any sector requires an increase in all the inputs to that sector from other sectors, and then increases of the inputs to those inputs, etc. Second, in addition to the input-output or supply interdependence of sectors, there are demand constraints—people are just not interested in information services unless they first have enough food and shelter.
 So trying to cut the resource-intensive food and shelter part of GDP to reallocate to less resource-intensive information services in the name of decoupling GDP from resources, will simply result in a shortage of food and shelter, and a glut of information services.

 Aggregate growth was no problem back when the world was relatively empty.
 But now the world is full, and aggregate growth likely costs more than it is worth, even though more bicycles (and less of something else) might still be possible and desirable.
-That should not be too hard to understand.

 This is another argument given for easy “decoupling” of GDP from resource throughput.
 But growth refers to real GDP, which eliminates price level changes.
 Real GDP is a value-based index of aggregate quantitative change in real physical production.
 It is the best index we have of total resource throughput.
 The unit of measure of real GDP is not dollars, but rather “dollar’s worth.”
 A dollar’s worth of gasoline is a physical quantity, currently about one-fourth of a gallon.
 The annual aggregate of all such dollar’s worth amounts of all final commodities is real GDP, and even though not expressible in a simple physical unit, it remains a physical aggregate and subject to physical limits.
 The price level and nominal GDP might grow forever (inflation), but not real GDP, and the latter is the accepted measure of aggregate growth.
 Most people can grasp this, and do not conceive of real GDP as trillions of dollar bills, or as ethereal, abstract, psychic, aggregated utility.

 Just look at the huge net benefits of past growth!
 How can anyone oppose growth when it has led to such enormous benefits?
-Well, there is a good reason: the net benefits of past growth reach a maximum precisely at the point where the rising marginal costs of growth equal the declining marginal benefits—that is to say, at precisely the point at which further growth ceases to be economic and becomes uneconomic!
+Well, there is a good reason: The net benefits of past growth reach a maximum precisely at the point where the rising marginal costs of growth equal the declining marginal benefits—that is to say, at precisely the point at which further growth ceases to be economic and becomes uneconomic!
 Before that point wealth grew faster than illth; beyond that point illth grows faster than wealth, making us poorer, not richer.
 No one is against being richer.
 No one denies that growth used to make us richer.
 The question is, does growth any longer make us richer, or is it now making us poorer?

 To understand the question requires that we recognize that real GDP has a cost, that illth is a negative joint product with wealth.
-Examples of illth are everywhere and include: nuclear wastes, climate change from excess carbon in the atmosphere, biodiversity loss, depleted mines, eroded topsoil, dry wells and rivers, the dead zone in the Gulf of Mexico, gyres of plastic trash in the oceans, the ozone hole, exhausting and dangerous labor, and the exploding un-repayable debt from trying to push growth in the symbolic financial sector beyond what is possible in the real sector.
+Examples of illth are everywhere and include nuclear wastes, climate change from excess carbon in the atmosphere, biodiversity loss, depleted mines, eroded topsoil, dry wells and rivers, the dead zone in the Gulf of Mexico, gyres of plastic trash in the oceans, the ozone hole, exhausting and dangerous labor, and the exploding un-repayable debt from trying to push growth in the symbolic financial sector beyond what is possible in the real sector.
 Since no one buys these annually produced bads (that accumulate into illth), they have no market prices, and since their implicit negative shadow values are hard to estimate in a way comparable to positive market prices, they are usually ignored, or mentioned and quickly forgotten.

 The logic of maximization embodied in equating marginal cost with marginal benefit requires a moment’s thought for the average citizen to understand clearly, but surely it is familiar to anyone who has taken Econ 101.